FrazAli/frazali/README.md

 Fullstack Engineer
 ------------------

-In last 5 years, I have been transitioning from embedded firmware development to fullstack web development.
+Over the past five years, I’ve shifted from embedded firmware to full-stack web development.
 Passionate about simplicity, consistency and implementation standards.

 * 🌍  I'm based in Stockholm, Sweden